-10. Are gesso and textured paste the same?
+11. Are gesso and textured paste the same?

 While the gesso is used to prime surfaces before applying paint and wet media, the textured paste is used to create a 3D effect.

 In any case, I think you’ll have to apply a great amount of gesso to get the same effect as with textured paste.
 And then, it’ll need a lot of time to dry.

-11. What do you use to apply gesso to paper?
+12. What do you use to apply gesso to paper?

 You can use many tools.
-I’m a fan of the brayer, make-up sponge and a gesso brush.
+I’m a fan of the brayer, make-up sponge, and a gesso brush.
 Some tools help gesso create texture, but some leave the papers smooth.

 If you want to know more about these tools, read the post about 9 tools you can use to apply gesso to paper.

-12. What kind of products/paints blend well on gesso?
+13. What kind of products/paints blend well on gesso?

 However, watercolor doesn’t blend that well.
 Not like on watercolor paper.
 Not even close.

-13. Can I use pens on top of gesso?
+14. Can I use pens on top of gesso?